alex-spataru/blackbox/README.md

 #### Configuration files & extra stuff

-- `FNN.json` and `RNN.json` inside the `cfg` folder are JSON files containing hyperparameters for the neural network models.
+- `FNN.json` and `RNN.json` inside the `cfg` folder are JSON files containing hyperparameters for each neural network model.
+You can create your own configuration files to customize model behavior and define your own input/output parameters.
 - `cfg/RM42 Magnetic Brake/` contains resources related to the magnetic brake, including experimental data, MCU code, test vectors & CAD files.

 #### Utilities